Which employers are covered by the General Data Protection Regulation (GDPR)?

 - only transferring employees’ personal data outside the European Economic Area (EEA) and UK if the data are adequately protected; and

-- notifying employees if a personal data breach is likely to result in a high risk to the rights and freedoms of natural persons.
+- notifying employees if a personal data breach is likely to result in a high risk to their rights and freedoms.

 Can employers rely on employees’ consent to process their data?